-The model and activist will be the first recipient of the Eco Laureate award in partnership with Vogue Italia “in recognition of how she has always used her platform to promote not just environmental causes but also solutions.
+Firth revealed that Gisele Bündchen will be the first recipient of the Eco Laureate award in partnership with Vogue Italia “in recognition of how she has always used her platform to promote not just environmental causes but also solutions.
 Her work, especially on the preservation of the Amazon rainforest in her native Brazil, has helped to change the cultural conversation around the world.”

 The green carpet rolled out at La Scala will be made with recycled fishing nets.
 Annie Lennox will attend the event as its proceeds will be donated to The Circle, which champions women’s rights and was founded by the artist, as well as to the San Patrignano community.